 The Science Department at Pope Francis Preparatory School requires a minimum of three full-year laboratory courses in science, with the intention of producing scientifically literate individuals who are able to make informed choices.
-Typically, the science program begins with a course in Earth Science, where the students become familiar with our physical planet.
-The second course is Biology, which is a required course, where students study the structure and function of organisms and their interaction with the physical environment.
-The third year of study is Chemistry, in which students learn about chemical principles and how they affect us, as well as further developing their skills in analytical and abstract thinking.
+Typically, the first course is Biology, which is a required course, where students study the structure and function of organisms and their interaction with the physical environment.
+The second year of study is Chemistry, in which students learn about chemical principles and how they affect us, as well as further developing their skills in analytical and abstract thinking.
 For students with both high ability and motivation, and who may have a desire to pursue a career in science, there is available an honors-AP science option.
 Students in this program begin with Honors Biology, followed by Honors Chemistry.
 In their third year, they may choose to take either AP or Honors Physics.
 Students taking a fourth year of science may choose from a variety of courses.
-These include CP, Honors or AP Physics, Oceanography, Ecosystems and Sustainability, Anatomy and Physiology, Honors Aquaculture, Forensics as well as AP Biology, AP Environmental Science and AP Chemistry.
+These include CP, Honors or AP Physics, AP Physics C, Oceanography, Ecosystems and Sustainability, Anatomy and Physiology, Forensics as well as AP Biology, AP Environmental Science and AP Chemistry.
 A lab component is incorporated into each of the science courses.
 The lab program will emphasize exploratory and investigative methodologies with a focus on lab procedures, techniques and communication skills.